aws-samples/aws-panorama-samples/PeopleCounter/README.md

-# Panorama People Counter Example
+# AWS Panorama People Counter Example

 This is an end to end example that shows how to use an Object Detection Model to count people